CERNUNNOS

 CERNUNNOS : THE HORNED ONE

-Cernunnos is the Latin name given this mysterious Celtic deity.
-Cernunnos is usually translated as “the horned one” and derives from an Indo-European root word ker meaning “growth” or “to become large and hard.”
-It may be a name, or it may be a title: the word appears on an altar found at Notre Dame together with his image.
+Cernunnos is the Horned God of the Celtic world, a powerful deity associated with fertility, the hunt, nature, abundance, and the cycles of life and death.
+His name, recorded in Latin as Cernunnos, is usually translated as “the horned one” and derives from the Indo-European root ker, meaning “growth” or “to become large and hard.”
+Whether Cernunnos was a personal name or a divine title remains uncertain; the word appears inscribed on an altar discovered beneath Notre Dame in Paris alongside his image.

 ALSO KNOWN AS: